Neokarm/neokarm-examples/Terraform/ec2-simple/README.md

 ## How to use

-1. Get the most recent version of Terraform.
+1. Get the fix version of Terraform.

 2. Run `terraform init`.